pfuhrmann/ttt-docker/README.md

 # Tic-tac-toe Implementation Notes

 ## Implementation details
 - API supports NxN grids
+- Implemented 2 types of bots, clueless and unbeatable
 - Used docker-compose to create integrated environment, projects are however completely separate entities
 - Used latest version of the PHP (7.1.7)
 - Used ES15 for the front-end with the babel and browserify
 - PHPUnit for the functional as well as unit tests
+- Standards used PSR-1, PSR-2, PSR-4, PSR-7

 ## Requirements
 - docker 17+
 - docker-compose 1.14

 ### Optional requirements
-- npm - to build front-end
+- `npm` - to build front-end

 ## Building and Running
 ### PHP